 Remove Yarn from Debian

-If you need to uninstall Yarn, whether to switch installation methods or troubleshoot conflicts, use the method corresponding to how you originally installed it.
-Otherwise, mixing removal methods can leave orphaned files or broken symlinks.
+Should you need to uninstall Yarn, whether to switch installation methods or troubleshoot conflicts, use the method corresponding to how you originally installed it.
+Mixing removal methods can leave orphaned files or broken symlinks.

 Disable Yarn in Corepack